Accelize/apyfal/docs/getting_started.md

     # ...
 We can run any file as we need.

 # The accelerator is automatically closed  on "with" exit.
-# In this case, assuming the stop_mode is 1 (TERM) in configuration file,
+# In this case, the default stop_mode ('term') is used:
-# the previously created instance will be deleted and all the content lost.
+# the previously created instance will be deleted and all its content lost.
 ```

 ### Keeping instance running